hands-on-cloud/hands-on.cloud/hugo/content/CloudFormation Tutorial - How To Automate EC2 Instance In 5 Mins/index.md

 Now we can jump to EC2 instance deployment.

-## EC2 Instance Automation Example
+## EC2 Instance Automation Example.

 For this demo, we’ll launch an Amazon Linux EC2 instance at one of the public subnets.